 In four years, there have been no prosecutions for crimes against Iraqis committed by contractors and not a single known prosecution of an armed contractor.
 That either means that we have tens of thousands of boy scouts working as armed contractors or something is fundamentally wrong with the system.

-Brigadier General Karl Horst of the First Infanty Division became so outraged by contractor unaccountability that he began tracking contractor violence in Baghdad.
-In just two months, General Horst documented twelve cases of contractors shooting at civilians that resulted in six deaths and three injuries, and that’s just two months and one general.
+Brigadier General Karl Horst of the First Infantry Division became so outraged by contractor unaccountability that he began tracking contractor violence in Baghdad.
+In just two months, General Horst documented 12 cases of contractors shooting at civilians that resulted in six deaths and three injuries, and that’s just two months and one general.
 They have not been prosecuted under the UCMJ.
-They have not been prosecuted under US civilian law.
+They have not been prosecuted under U.S. civilian law.
 They have not been prosecuted under Iraqi law.
-US contractors in Iraq reportedly have their own motto: "what happens here today stays here today."
+U.S. contractors in Iraq reportedly have their own motto: "What happens here today stays here today."
 That should be chilling to everyone who believes that warfare, above all government functions, must be subject to transparency, accountability and the rule of law.

 These are forces operating in the name of the United States of America.
 Iraqis do not see contractors as separate from soldiers.
 Understandably, they see them all as the occupation.
 Contractor misconduct is viewed as American misconduct.